IlIllII/collecobrary/README.md

 ## The goal of this project is to make online learning easy and fun.
 We can do this by presenting the best free online courses in an appealing and intuitive way.

+This project is very much in its infancy.
+As such, it could really use your help and input.
 Below you can preview the current iteration of the project, or visit the [website](https://curated-courses.herokuapp.com/):

 #### Home Page